-- Building a marine biorefinery for the production of food, bulk chemicals and energy from macroalgae (seaweed) with Dr Chris Chuck – 1st MRes project
+- Building a marine biorefinery for the production of food, bulk chemicals and energy from macroalgae (seaweed) with Professor Chris Chuck – 1st MRes project

 - Hydrogen adsorption and transport in polymers of intrinsic microporosity with Professor Steve Parker and Professor Tim Mays – 2nd MRes project